Ethereum-ERD/dev-upgradeable/README.md

 Anyone may call the public liquidation functions, and attempt to liquidate one or several Troves.

-EUSD token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value (minus fees) with Ether.
+USDE token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value (minus fees) with Ether.

 ## Deployment to a Development Blockchain